 Details about the rows will be listed here.

-If, during the reconcile step, your file is found to contain errors, you will see a yellow alert icon in the Import Progress palette.
+If, during the reconcile step, your file is found to contain errors, you will see an alert icon in the Import Progress palette.

 Details about the error will be found under the "Reconciled" section of the Imports page.
 In the example above, two rows do not match existing Tier 1 records.
 These rows will need to be corrected or the appropriate Tier 1 records will need to be created and saved in the database.